 Electromagnetic radiation is EVERYWHERE in our technologically advanced society where smartphones and laptops and tablets are the norm.
-Any of these devices emit electromagnetic radiation when they’re turned on.
+Any of these devices emit electromagnetic radiation and a specific absorption rate when they’re turned on.
 And what about wireless radiation, which is literally everywhere in public and private spaces?

 The World Health Organization recently determined that cell phone radiation is “possibly carcinogenic to humans”.
 So what can we do about it?
 Well, we can start by looking into EMF Protection strategies like always holding our cellphones away from our ears and not keeping them next to our beds when we sleep.

 Smart&Safe was founded by someone who lost a family member to brain cancer.
 He decided to start making products that he felt could make a difference in preventing health problems associated with electromagnetic radiation.
 Here’s what Smart&Safe had to say about their products.

 1. Can you briefly define the differences between the terms “Extremely Low Frequency (ELF)” and “Radio Frequency (RF)” and “Electromagnetic Radiation (EMR)”?

 ELF (extreme low frequency) refers to an electromagnetic field generated by electricity with frequencies from 3 to 30 Hz.
 ELF can be found in nature as well.
 A laptop that has a battery and charger emits ELF.

 Radio frequency (RF) refers to any of the electromagnetic wave frequencies that lie in the range extending from around 3 kHz to 300 GHz, which include those frequencies used for communications or radar signals.
 They can be produced by Wi-Fi, cellphones and cellular antennas.
 EMR (Electromagnetic Radiation) is another term for RF.

 2. What kinds of radiation do Smart & Safe products protect against, and how do they protect against radiation?